Send your statement of support for the East Coast dockworkers by filling out the form below. All submissions will be kept anonymous.

 The López Obrador administration also worked hand-in-hand with the AFL-CIO and Unifor in Canada to sponsor and legitimize a new trade union apparatus falsely called “independent” to replace the traditional, discredited union bureaucracy.

-One such “independent” union is the Mexican Order of Maritime and Dockworkers (La Orden), whose secretary general Captain Antonio Rodríguez Fritz has remained silent about the use of Mexican ports to weaken the strike in the United States.
-This is the case despite its affiliation to the International Organization of Masters, Mates & Pilots, which like the International Longshoremen’s Association on strike in the US, belongs to the AFL-CIO.
+One such “independent” union is the Mexican Order of Maritime and Dockworkers (La Orden), whose secretary general, Captain Antonio Rodríguez Fritz, has remained silent about the use of Mexican ports to weaken the strike in the United States.
+This is the case despite its affiliation with the International Organization of Masters, Mates & Pilots, which, like the International Longshoremen’s Association on strike in the US, belongs to the AFL-CIO.

-Last December, La Orden oversaw a 36-day strike to win the contract at Crosby Marine Services, after which the union thanked the support of both the López Obrador government, as well as the AFL-CIO and its Solidarity Center, the American bureaucracy’s international arm, financed almost entirely by the US federal government.
+Last December, La Orden oversaw a 36-day strike to win a contract at Crosby Marine Services, after which the union thanked the support of the López Obrador government as well as the AFL-CIO and its Solidarity Center, the American bureaucracy’s international arm, financed almost entirely by the US federal government.

 As another example, Los Mineros, the so-called “independent” union led by Napoleón Gómez Urrutia, a legislator for AMLO’s Morena party, is affiliated to the United Steel Workers (USW) north of the border and works closely with the Solidarity Center.